tmtsoftware/esw-ocs-eng-ui/README.md

 This project is a React web application.

-## Prerequisites Required for Running OCS-UI Application
+## Prerequisites required for running ESW-OCS-ENG-UI application

 1. csw-services should be up & running. using sbt shell inside CSW `csw-services/run start -k -c`.